Route 66 Times header image

 East < GO > West

 In 1939 Dave Caldwell built Caldwell's Café & Court that included a cafe, store, gas station and four cabins.
 After that it became the Caldwell-Salsman Truck Stop.
-Most recently it has been the Gascozark Store.
-Somewhere in time the main building has been so heavily remodeled and expanded as to bear almost no resemblance to its original appearance.
+Rush and Virginia Johnson bought the store in the mid-50s and ran it until the mid-80s.
+Most recently it has been the Gascozark Trading Post & Flea Market.

 GPS: 37.767273, -92.404136